picfight/pfcd/docs/code_contribution_guidelines.md

 All contributions must be licensed with the
 [ISC license](https://github.com/picfight/pfcd/blob/master/LICENSE).
-This is the same license as all of the code in the btcd suite.
+This is the same license as all of the code in the pfcd suite.